Welcome to Our Blog on the Camino Portuguese

 When we reached the square nothing could dampen our thrill of excitement at seeing the Cathedral and knowing we had arrived.
 We had made it!
 An added bonus was that construction on the exterior of the Cathedral is now complete, so the scaffolding has been removed, and we could see the magnificent building in its entirety.
 Sitting in the square in front of the Cathedral, watching the expressions on the faces of the steady stream of arriving pilgrims is always an amazing experience.
 We sat for a while, watching and sharing the pure joy, and the whole range of other emotions on the faces of the new arrivals.

 We had hoped that it wouldn't be too busy in the middle of the morning, during the pilgrim mass.
 The line wasn't too long, but it nonetheless snaked around the hall and out into the interior courtyard.
-It took just over an hour for us to receive our Compostelas, purchase our travel tubes to protect them, and emerge onto the sunny pavement outside once again.
+It took just over an hour for us to receive our Compostela, purchase our travel tubes to protect them, and emerge onto the sunny pavement outside once again.
 We hadn't realized that we had begun this pilgrimage on April 13th and finished on May 13th.

 Camino Pilgrim Compostela Camino Portuguese Frances.